enterstudio/swagger-demo/README.md

 Now regenerate the server and you have real functionality:

-You can finally generate a wordnik-api server:
+You can finally generate a wordnik-api server (disable the partial from above, since I didn't write all the service methods):

 ```
 ./bin/runscala.sh src/main/scripts/WordnikServerGenerator.scala -DfileMap=src/main/templates/wordnik-api/ http://localhost:8080/api/resources.json